Aquila63/DistributedFileSystem/README.md

+#Architecture Note

+This implementation is slightly wrong - I have used the directory sever as a "intermediary"; it sets up the file servers by providing configuration details and it relays commands to these servers.
+What I should've done was return details to the client which then connects directly to the file server.
+My current model is a bit constrained due to issues sending
+ServerSocket objects back and forward, and it's partly a remenant of a previous iteration whereby I built all of the modules (i.e. the directory and file servers) together - at the time I was told I was on the right track.

+#Description
 This is a simple Distributed File System built for my project in CS4032 Distributed Systems.

 Currently, to run it, you first have to run the two file servers, then the directory server, and finally the simple test client.
 This is because I've configured the directory server